liapatiso95-ctrl/character-sheet/feats.md

 **Spellfire Flame.** You learn the Sacred Flame cantrip.
 Intelligence, Wisdom, or Charisma is your spellcasting ability for this spell (choose when you select this feat).
 You can also cast this cantrip as a Bonus Action a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

+### Spell Resistant

+You gain the following benefits.

+**Ability Score Increase.** Increase your Dexterity or Constitution by 1, to a maximum of 20.

+**Magical Resilience.** You have Resistance to one of the following damage types (choose when you gain this feat): Necrotic, Psychic, Radiant, or Thunder.

+**Magic Resistant.** When you would fail a saving throw against a spell or magical effect, you can roll 1d6 and add the number rolled to the save's total, potentially turning the failure into a success.
+You can use this benefit a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.
+\column
 ### Spell Sniper
 ***Prerequisites: Spellcasting or Pact Magic feature***